Could a building control career be the one for you?

 You’ll have had experience as a Building Control Surveyor with an ability to discuss and give advice on all aspects of building regulations, including working with clients to resolve design and constructional issues.

 You’ll also have the ability to supervise staff.

 You may be expected to be part of an on-call rota for dangerous structures and you’ll be working on more complex schemes.
 You may also have responsibility for performance management.

-Education: You’ll need at least a BTEC Higher in Building or NVQ Level 4 in Building Control.
+Education: You’ll need at least a Level 4 diploma in building control, a BTEC Higher in building or an NVQ .

 Head of/Chief/Principal Building Control

 You’ll have expert knowledge in building control and enforcement and related legislation as well as a great deal of experience in providing advice and assistance on these subjects.

 As well as general staff management responsibilities, you’ll also be responsible for budgets, procurement and income generation and have business expertise in a competitive environment.